 Areo publishes essays on politics, culture, science and art, from a variety of perspectives compatible with broadly liberal and humanist values.
-It places particular priority on evidence and reason centred pieces.
-As much as possible, Areo tries to avoid polarizing tribalistic stances and prioritizes intellectual balance, charity, honesty and rigor.
+We try to avoid inflammatory, hyperbolic or wantonly polarising stances, within reason, and prioritize intellectual balance, charity, honesty and rigour.